By: Katie Verburg

 But maybe parents had it right all along.
 Turns out, having a set bedtime is actually something that benefits individuals not only for the evening but also the full day ahead.
 Here’s why.

 Majority of people are overworked daily.
 Even though the 8-hour workday comes to an end, the work doesn’t actually end there.
 The brain continues to be challenged in different ways, from driving through rush hour traffic to mindlessly scrolling through your Instagram feed and checking work emails.
 Setting an early bedtime allows time to turn off your brain before shutting your eyes for the night.
 Doing so will allow the body to fall asleep faster, instead of working up until the lights go out.
+A sleep drink may also help, with ingredients like GABA for sleep and liquid melatonin.

 Setting a reasonable bedtime allows for some “me time” in your schedule.
 A few ideas on how to spend that time: a relaxing bath or longer shower, a 10-minute meditation session, listening to soothing music, drinking chamomile tea (bonus points if you’re adding Watermelon Mint Beauty Collagen to your mug!), writing in your journal or reading a good book.
 The more often this happens during the week, the more it starts to become a habit.